 Kerlinger defined the Research design is the plan, structure and strategy of investigation conceived so as to obtain answers to research questions and to control variance.
 It is the framework, a blueprint for the research which guides essential methodologies for the data collection and analysis.

-The present study falls under the umbrella of experimental research where the researcherintended to improve the reading skills among senior kindergarten students through theintervention of the developed programme.
+The present the umbrella research

+researcherintended to improve the reading skills among senior kindergarten students through theintervention of the developed programme.
 Quasi-Experimental Design as random assignment to the control and experimental group was not feasible.
 Pretest-Posttest Non-Equivalent-Groups Design was found to be best suited for the present study.
 According to Best and Kahn (2011) "the pre-test - post-test non-equivalent groups design is used in the classroom experiments when experimental and control groups are such naturally assembled groups as intact classes".